intel/intel-xpu-smartune/README.md

             sudo pip install peewee==3.17.8 --break-system-packages
             sudo pip install flask --break-system-packages
             # sudo pip install flask --break-system-packages --ignore-installed blinker(err with "Cannot uninstall blinker...")

+        Re-compile kernel by enable CONFIG_IKHEADERS=m (FATAL: Module kheaders not found in directory /lib/modules/6.12.41+) Or, if you have "kheaders.ko",
+            cp kheaders.ko /lib/modules/$(uname -r)/kernel/kernel
+            modprobe kheaders

+        If need, please refer to "Other" -> 2.
+Build bcc and 3.
+Build cpupower to install bcc and cpupower manually.

     client:
         1. Start a new terminal to run: